elvis-epx/IoT/mpy/README.md

 - lib/epx/mqtt.py: handles the MQTT messaging.
 Uses the uumqtt module
 - lib/epx/ota.py: implements an OTA scheme, as well as some remote debugging resources.
 - lib/epx/nvram.py: interface to NVRAM for persistent data storage.
 - lib/uumqtt/\*.py: modified version of the umqtt module, with some improvements related to blocking and exception handling in order to make the whole system more reliable.
+Using our own MQTT library allows us not to be affected by breaking changes in the umqtt bundled with MicroPython image.

 Each profile may also add any number of files from lib/third/ folder.
-These modules are third-party modules, generally device drivers, that are included in the source code for convenience, but we generally tweak these modules to make them more reliable and to fit better in our event-loop-based framework.
+These modules are third-party modules, generally device drivers, that are included in the source code for convenience.
+We generally tweak these modules to make them more reliable and for them to fit better in our event-loop-based framework.